Universal Pictures: Extensions and NBCUniversal/Comcast era

+In 1999, after selling October Films, Universal launched its new arthouse label, a second iteration of Universal Classics, which was soon renamed Universal Focus in 2000.
 Afterward, Universal Pictures acquired the United States distribution rights of several of StudioCanal's films, such as David Lynch's Mulholland Drive (2001) and Brotherhood of the Wolf (2001) which became the sixth-highest-grossing French-language film of all time in the United States.
 Universal Pictures and StudioCanal also co-produced several films, such as Love Actually (2003); a $40 million-budgeted film that eventually grossed $246 million worldwide.
 In late 2000, the New York Film Academy was permitted to use the Universal Studios backlot for student film projects in an unofficial partnership.

 In late 2005, Viacom's Paramount Pictures acquired DreamWorks SKG after acquisition talks between GE and DreamWorks stalled.
 Universal's long-time chairperson, Stacey Snider, left the company in early 2006 to head up DreamWorks.
 Snider was replaced by then-Vice chairman Marc Shmuger and Focus Features head David Linde.
 On October 5, 2009, Marc Shmuger and David Linde were ousted, and their co-chairperson jobs were consolidated under former president of worldwide marketing and distribution Adam Fogelson, becoming the single chairperson.
 Donna Langley was also upped to co-chairperson.
 In 2009, Stephanie Sperber founded Universal Partnerships & Licensing within Universal to license consumer products for Universal.

 In September 2013, Adam Fogelson was ousted as co-chairman of Universal Pictures, promoting Donna Langley to the sole chairperson.
 In addition, NBCUniversal International chairman Jeff Shell would be appointed as chairman of the newly created Universal Filmed Entertainment Group.
 Longtime studio head Ron Meyer would give up oversight of the film studio and appointed vice chairman of NBCUniversal, providing consultation to CEO Steve Burke on all of the company's operations.
 Meyer retained oversight of Universal Parks and Resorts.

 Universal's multi-year film financing deal with Elliott Management expired in 2013.
 In summer 2013, Universal made an agreement with Thomas Tull's Legendary Pictures to distribute their films for five years starting in 2014 (the year that Legendary's similar agreement with Warner Bros.
 Pictures ended).